Genzaiwuxian/term1-p3/README.md

 ####2.
 Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting (0.2 of total sets is used for test, validation_split=0.2).
+Overfitting prevent: During the process, i set the epoch=5, and find the loss and accuracy is is almost the same for the last 2 epochs, that's means it's overfitting, so i change epochs into 3 to prevent overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning